 - 1. Invoices were provided to and ultimately paid by the District that included an hourly rate that was far in excess of the agreed upon rates specified in the signed contract. - 2.
-The process for reviewing and approving the supporting documentation for the hours worked that were billed to the District was not consistently applied from contracted individual to contracted individual.
-It was noted that for one individual the use of a copy of her supervisors' signature was used for timesheet hours recorded by the contracted individuals with no review by the supervisor whereas other individuals with the same supervisor had properly reviewed and approved support for the hours worked. - 3.
+The process for reviewing and approving the supporting documentation for the hours worked that were billed to the District was not consistently applied from contracted individual to contracted individual. - 3.
 Invoices when sent to the District by the third party for payment were not agreed to supporting documentation because supporting documentation in some cases was not provided by the contracted staff to the individual responsible for approval. - 4.
 Contract with third party did not include details that stated what the appropriate support was that needed to be presented to the third party for their invoicing process.